-Start a new holiday tradition this year.
+Start a new holiday tradition this year with one of these December travel destinations.
 Create lasting memories with a trip to one of the best places to travel in December.
-It’s a great month for safaris, too – click here to take a look at our ideas for safaris in December.
+It’s a great month for safaris too.

 December marks the beginning of summer in Australia.
 Travel in December to Adelaide in South Australia where you’ll find summer festivals in full swing.
 Spend a morning sampling fresh seasonal produce and locally-made cheeses at some of the popular farmers markets.
 In the afternoon, visit some of South Australia’s award-winning micro breweries to taste artisan crafted beers and ales.
 Adelaide is also home to Penfolds Grange Magill Estate where you can taste the iconic wines.
 Take advantage of the long hours of daylight and the warm summer sun on outdoor adventures on Kangaroo Island.
 Discover the island’s abundant wildlife, pristine beaches, and national parks.